democracyworks/hat-trick/README.md

       <fieldset id="third_step">...</fieldset>
     <% end %>

+The id's of the fieldsets in your form should match the step names you define in your controller.

 ## Controlling the wizard flow
-Sometimes you need to specify different paths through a wizard.
+Sometimes you need to specify different paths through a wizard based on certain conditions.
 The way you do that with hat-trick is in the wizard DSL in the controller.
 Here are some examples:

 Jumping to a step based on logged in status: